From a DBS-approved Responsible Organisation

 It’s a simple process: the applicant fills in an application form. they provide personal details like their name history, date of birth, and address history for the past five years.
 They also provide documents proving their identity and address e.g. a passport and driving licence and a recent bank statement or utility bill.
 The sponsor then reviews and checks these details, especially the documents, comparing them to the applicant in person.
 Basic DBS checks can be submitted directly through out portal to the DBS for processing.
 But we will always review Standard and Enhanced DBS applications, and countersigning them, before submitting them to the DBS on behalf of the sponsor (our client).

-All applicants will be asked to give their consent to apply for all types of criminality checks.
+All applicants will be asked to give their consent to apply for all types of DBS checks.
 There are no eligibility requirements for Basic DBS checks, but there are strict eligibility rules regarding Standard and Enhanced DBS checks.
-Please click on the button below for more details.
+Find out more about eligibility on the DBS website.

 The video, created by the DBS, covers a number of different subjects, including: